-1. Olaparib and rucaparib for patients who have a deleterious BRCA mutation and who have relapsed after initial cytoreductive surgery and subsequent lines of chemotherapy (i.e., "Recurrent, BRCA-mutated Disease")

-2. Olaparib and niraparib for platinum-sensitive patients who have received at least two prior platinum-based chemotherapy regimens, were in complete or partial response to the most recent regimen, and are candidates for maintenance therapy (i.e., "Maintenance therapy for Platinum-sensitive Disease")
+- 1. Olaparib and rucaparib for patients who have a deleterious BRCA mutation and who have relapsed after initial cytoreductive surgery and subsequent lines of chemotherapy (i.e., "Recurrent, BRCA-mutated Disease") - 2.
+Olaparib, niraparib and rucaparib for platinum-sensitive patients who have received at least two prior platinum-based chemotherapy regimens, were in complete or partial response to the most recent regimen, and are candidates for maintenance therapy (i.e., "Maintenance therapy for Platinum-sensitive Disease")